Multi-Day French Broad Trips

 So there is no easy answer to this question.
 As a vast generalization, 2 miles per hour is a place to start, but this by no means a hard number.
 Take these factors into consideration when planning your trip.

-– Oscar Blues: Oscar Blues does not have a river access of their own, but are supporters of the French Broad Paddle trail.
-The closest access point to them is at the Wilson Road takeout in Brevard, about a 30 minute walk away.
+– Oscar Blues: Oscar Blues does not have river access of their own, but are supporters of the French Broad Paddle trail.
+The closest access point to them is at the Wilson Road takeout in Brevard, about a 20-minute walk away.

 – Sierra Nevada: A company representative has told FBO that as of now, there is no river access to the brewery.
-They have been talking about opening one in the far distant future, but currently have no active plans to do so due to liability and safety concerns.
-They ask that you please do not attempt to bushwhack your way to the brewery (which even then is around a 30 minute whack) as you will just find a locked gate.
-The closest river access point is at Westfelt, which is about a 45 minute walk from the brewery’s main entrance.
+They have been talking about opening one in the far distant future, but currently, have no active plans to do so due to liability and safety concerns.
+They ask that you please do not attempt to bushwhack your way to the brewery (which even then is around a 30-minute whack) as you will just find a locked gate.
+The closest river access point is at Westfelt, which is about a 45-55 minute walk from the brewery.

 – New Belgium: New Belgium Security has asked us to tell all of our guests that they do not have a river access point and that they do not allow people to access them from the river.
 They have been strict about this and will ask you to leave.
-The closest river access point is at the Craven Street Bridge, on the opposite side of the river, about 20-30 minute walk away from New Belgium’s public entrance.
+The closest river access point is at the Craven Street Bridge, on the opposite side of the river, about 20-30 minute walk away.

 – Anything you don’t want getting soaking wet or potentially lost forever.